StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 Refer to the ServiceNow product documentation for details on [how to configure a ServiceNow user and assign roles](https://docs.servicenow.com/bundle/geneva-servicenow-platform/page/administer/users_and_groups/task/t_CreateAUser.html).
 {% endhint %}

+### Filter CIs

+By default, all available ServiceNow CIs (configuration items) will be sent to StackState.
+You can configure the Agent integration to filter the CIs sent to StackState:

+1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/servicenow.d/conf.yaml`.
+2. A subset of the available CIs is included, but commented out.
+3. Uncomment the line `include_resource_types` and the CIs you would like to send to StackState.
+4. [Restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent) to publish the configuration changes.

+{% hint style="info" %}
+The Agent integration configuration file lists a subset of CIs.
+You can add any valid ServiceNow CI to this list, the associated components will be shown on the **Uncategorized** layer of a StackState view.
+{% endhint %}

 ## Installation

 ### Pre-requisites